ahlashkari/AuthAttLyzer/README_ATTRIBUTION.md

 They should only be used for the unit tests.
 For your own attribution and evasion experiments, you need to extract the features yourself (as described above)!

-## Machine Learning
-Now we switch to the python world.
-We have all the features as json file.
-For our USENIX paper, the features are located under *data/dataset_2017/libtoolingfeatures_2017_8_formatted_macrosremoved*.

-The next step is to extract these files in Python and to create a feature matrix.
-Then, we will learn a classification model to differentiate between the authors.

 ### Getting started
 - Load the python project *PyProject* into your IDE (e.g. PyCharm).